API Key Management API

 Disabling a client's account

 You can also disable the client's account via the Clients API.
-When an account is disabled via th API, the following happens:
+When an account is disabled via the API, the following happens:

 Before you disable a client's account we recommend the following